browserengineering/book/book/layout.md

             # ...
 ```

-So now that sets us the problem of computing these `x`, `y`, and
+So now that leaves us with the problem of computing these `x`, `y`,
-`width` fields.
-Let's recall that `BlockLayout`s represent blocks of
+and `width` fields.
+Let's recall that `BlockLayout`s represent blocks
-text like paragraphs or headings, and are stacked vertically one atop
+of text like paragraphs or headings, and are stacked vertically one
-another.
+atop another.
 That means each one starts at its parent's left edge:

 ``` {.python}
 class BlockLayout: